 An education must include training in the scientific/empirical method of inquiry used in the social and behavioral sciences, as well as the fundamental principles that govern these disciplines.
 These principles influence the processes of human interaction, human behavior, and social institutions and help to define us individually and collectively as a society.
 An understanding of the principles of the social and behavioral sciences, combined with critical thinking, enhances an individual’s ability to make responsible political, moral, and social decisions in the modern, everyday world.

 We're here to help you succeed at IVC!
 Learn more about our programs and strategies to help navigate college life.
 Each presentation is about one-hour, unless otherwise noted.
-Please attend only ONE presentation from the following:
+Please select ONE presentation to attend.

 How to Start on the Path to Success

-IVC has virtual and in-person resources and is here to support your transition to college during this unusual time.
+IVC has virtual and in-person resources to support your transition to college.
 This workshop will provide resources to ensure you have the tools necessary to be successful at IVC and beyond.

 Transfer in Two Years